In the Kitch

 • Return the pan to medium heat and stir until the sauce thickens and is bubbling (about 2-3 minutes).
 Remove from heat.

 • Add the cheese in small handfuls and mix, letting it melt into the sauce before adding more, until all of the cheese is used.
-Add more salt to taste, if desired.
+Add more salt, to taste, if needed.

 • Garnish with a pinch of paprika and thyme leaves.
 Serve!